 If you’re a joint policy holder

-If you hold a joint policy, meaning someone else is named on your policy as well as you, we will:
+If you hold a joint policy, meaning someone else is named on your policy as well as you, and you’re in a dispute, domestic violence situation, or have concerns about your joint insurance policy, we will:

 Premium payment options for QBE’s customers